eclipsesource/jsonforms-react-seed/README.md

 * `src/uischema.json` contains the UI schema
 * `src/index.js` is the entry point of the application and sets up the redux store that contains the data, the JSON and the UI schema necessary for JSON Forms.
-* `src/App.js` is the main React component and makes use of the JSON Forms Component in order to render a form.
+* `src/App.js` is the main React component and makes use of the core JSON Forms component or the React standalone component in order to render a form.

 The [data schema](https://github.com/eclipsesource/jsonforms-react-seed/blob/master/src/schema.json) defines
 the structure of a Task: it contains attributes such as title, description, due date and so on.